lfont/WebPaint/README.md

 WebPaint
 ========
-A simple drawing application for touch devices.
+A simple drawing application for fun.
 Powered by jQuery Mobile and jQuery Mobile MVC (http://github.com/lfont/jquery.mobile.mvc).
+Watch this application running at http://webpaint.nodester.com

 About Us
 --------